Flow Meters

 Why Meter?

-Flow meters accurately record the amount of water pumped and the rate at which water is passing through an irrigation system.
-Flow meter information not only helps an irrigator monitor the efficiency of irrigation wells but also allows water to be appropriately applied to match a crop’s evapotranspiration (ET) rate.
+Flow meters accurately record the amount of water pumped and the rate at which water passes through an irrigation system.
+Flow meter information not only helps an irrigator monitor the efficiency of irrigation wells but also allows water to be appropriately applied to match a crop's evapotranspiration (ET) rate.

 Troubleshooting Flow Meter Problems